 Do light bulb cameras record all the time?

-This depends on the model and your settings.
-Most cameras are set to record only when motion is detected to save storage space.
-However, some offer a continuous recording option, especially if you are using a large SD card or a cloud subscription plan.
+This depends on the specific model and your configured settings.
+Most cameras are set to record only when motion is detected to conserve storage space, though some offer a continuous recording option, especially with a large SD card or cloud subscription.

 Does the light have to be on for the camera to work?

-The main power switch for the light fixture must be left on continuously.
-However, the camera’s LED light itself can almost always be controlled independently through the app.
-You can set it to turn on with motion, keep it off, or turn it on manually, all while the camera remains active.
+The main power switch for the light fixture must be left in the “on” position continuously for the camera to function.
+However, the camera’s integrated LED light can almost always be controlled independently through its app, allowing you to turn it on or off as needed while the camera remains active.

 Are light socket cameras safe from hacking?

-Like any smart device connected to the internet, they are potentially vulnerable.
-To protect yourself, always choose a reputable brand, create a strong, unique password for your account, enable two-factor authentication (2FA) if available, and keep the camera’s firmware updated.
+Like any smart device connected to the internet, light socket cameras are potentially vulnerable to hacking.
+To enhance security, always choose a reputable brand, create a strong, unique password, enable two-factor authentication (2FA) if available, and keep the camera’s firmware updated.

 Your Simplified Path to Peace of Mind